Congressional pension: Refusal to participate

-Former congressman Ron Paul refused to participate in the congressional pension system, labeling it "immoral."
+Congressman Ron Paul refused to participate in the congressional pension system, labeling it "immoral."

-North Carolina congressman Howard Coble did not participate in the pension system.
+North Carolina Congressman Howard Coble did not participate in the pension system.
 He campaigned against the system in his first campaign in 1984.

-Former Massachusetts congressman Barney Frank chose not to participate in the pension system.
-He declared that he did not believe he would live long enough after retirement for the benefits to outweigh the contributions and because he was convinced that he would remain single and have no beneficiary.
-He has since gotten married, as the state of Massachusetts allowed gays to marry, a law that didn’t exist during his time in office, and has been retired from Congress for nearly ten years.
+Massachusetts Congressman Barney Frank chose not to participate in the system.
+He didn't believe that the pension system would be in his best interest as he was unable to marry at that time due to the same-sex marriage ban and believed he wouldn't live long enough to outweigh the contributions.

-In 2019, Florida governor Ron DeSantis opted out of his congressional pension.
+In 2019, Florida Governor Ron DeSantis opted out of his congressional pension.